Cathedral of Notre-Dame de Puy

 "Washing of feet" by Jean-Honoré Fragonard

-Saint-paul's death of Charles Nègre
+The death of Saint-Paul by Charles Nègre

 July-August